neuralpain/qbactivator/README.md

 > `qbactivator` is intended to operate with only one version of QuickBooks POS installed.
 In the event of multiple installations, the activator may encounter errors.
 Therefore, before executing qbactivator, it is crucial to remove all other versions of QuickBooks POS.

 ## Downloads & Updates

+> [!NOTE]
+> ### Latest Release [⧉][release]
+>
+> **v0.21.2**
+>
+> - Fix validation bug on local patch files
+> - Fix bug preventing launch of QuickBooks POS application after installation

+### Release Breakdown

+Each qbactivator release comes with 3 packages:

+- [`qbactivator-[version].zip`][download] – a regular release which contains all the files necessary to install and activate the QuickBooks POS software **offline**.
+Also contains the LICENSE and README.
+- [`qbactivator-[version].min.zip`][download_min] – a lightweight release ZIP package (take note of the `.min` in the name) which does not contain any of the larger files which can be downloaded online, e.g. the patch file.
+Contains the LICENSE and README.
+- [`qbactivator-[version].cmd`][download_cmd] – just the script file.

+They all do the same job since they are the same single script packaged differently.
+The regular package is best for people who don't have access to the internet at the location of a specific workstation or prefer to activate offline.
+The `.min.zip` and single `.cmd` are smallest to carry around and suit people with fast internet speeds for downloads and people who just need a quick fix.

 ### Available QuickBooks POS Software from Intuit